 WALKER, Joseph.
 1657.
 Private KEH.
 Discharged 6/04/1919.
 Entitled to British War and Victory Medals.

 WALKER, Samuel Richard.
 367. Corporal.
 3rd Troop, 'B' Squadron in 1916.
 Enlisted 8/12/1913 in KEH.
 Master of Farriers Company.
 Commissioned as a Second Lieutenant, 4th (B) Reserve Brigade, Royal Field Artillery 19/05/1917.
-Prior service with Queen Victoria's Rifles Feb 1909 to Feb 1913.
+Prior service with Queen Victoria's Rifles from Feb 1909 to Feb 1913.
 Born in 1892.
 Member of the Common Council of the City of London since 1937, made a CBE in 1953 and Chief Commoner in 1954.
-Applied for 1914/15 Star trio and Territorial Efficiency medal (deemed ineligible) from Sussex.
+Applied for 1914/15 Star trio and Territorial Forces Efficiency Medal (deemed ineligible) from Sussex.

 WALL, R. F. Lieutenant and Veterinary Officer in KEH 1910.
 A Major in WW2.
-Noted as being a Lieutenant in Army List of 1914 in Army Veterinary Corps and Captain on British War and Victory Medal Roll as serving in Canada.
+Noted as being a Lieutenant in Army List of 1914 in Army Veterinary Corps and Captain on British War and Victory Medal Roll and serving in Canada.
 Died in 1960.

 WALL, Percy Douglas.
 1428.
 Private KEH.
 Enlisted 20/01/1916 and entered France 22/04/1915.
 Transferred as Sapper, 19th Survey Company, Royal Engineers 311022.
 Discharged 1/10/1918 due to sickness and awarded Silver War Badge B19722.
-Born JULY 1884 in Wandsworth, London, England and died 24/01/1933 in Kensington, London.
+Born Jul 1884 in Wandsworth, London, England and died 24/01/1933 in Kensington, London.
 Entitled to 1914/15 Star trio named to the Royal Engineers.

 WALLACE, Nesbit Willoughby.
 Lieutenant Colonel, King's Colonials first Commanding Officer (1901-04) saw service in the Red River campaign in 1870 with King's Royal Rifle Corps.
-Lieutenant Colonel Willoughby Wallace (20 April 1839 – 31 July 1931) was born in Canada, was a first class cricketer but is perhaps best remembered for his co-design of the Slade Wallace leather 1888 Pattern valise equipment.
+Lieutenant Colonel Willoughby Wallace (20 April 1839 – 31 July 1931) was born in Canada, was a first-class cricketer but is perhaps best remembered for his co-design of the Slade Wallace leather 1888 Pattern valise equipment.
 He was 75 at the outbreak of the Great War but remained active in recruiting for the King Edward's Horse.
-His name is listed against the rank of Honourary Lieutenant Colonel in the July 1915 Army List (Portrait photograph Figure 2 and Figure 4).
+His name is listed against the rank of Honourary Lieutenant Colonel in the July 1915 Army List (Portrait photographs Figure 2 and Figure 4).

 WALROND, George Basil Stewart.
 Private KEH.
 Commissioned in the 6th Battalion, Somerset Light Infantry later Captain.
 Prior service in the Boer War.
 Entered France 20/05/1915.
 KIA 19/03/1916 and buried in Agny Military Cemetery, France.
 Born in 1876.
 Anglo-Argentinian Railway staff.
 Son of the late Colonel Walrond of Dulford House, Cullomton, Devon; husband of Mabel Walrond (nee Bloxsome) of Poley Street, London.
 Mentioned in Despatches and entitled to 1914-15 Star trio.

 WANGFORD, Walter Henry John.
 53. Staff Quartermaster Serjeant.
 Enlisted KEH 5/11/1908.
 Entered France 22/04/1915.
-Commissioned as a Second Lieutenant (9/11/1915) latter Lieutenant Royal Engineers.
+Commissioned as a Second Lieutenant (9/11/1915) later Lieutenant, Royal Engineers.
 Born about 1884 in Holloway, Islington, London and died in Edmonton, London 16 Feb 1942.
 Applied for 1914/15 Star trio from Newquay, Cornwall.

 WARD, George Frederick.
 756. Acting Corporal.
 'B' Squadron.
 Enlisted Dec 1914.
 Commissioned as a Second Lieutenant, 3rd Battalion, Royal Warwickshire Regiment on 31/07/1917 later Lieutenant.
 Applied for 1914/15 Star trio from Belsize Park, London.